openresty/lua-nginx-module/README.markdown

 Just like [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture), but supports multiple subrequests running in parallel.

-This function issue several parallel subrequests specified by the input table, and returns their results in the same order.
+This function issues several parallel subrequests specified by the input table and returns their results in the same order.
 For example,

     res1, res2, res3 = ngx.location.capture_multi{